CristoferSoler/Seel-17-18/programming/bsiWizard/txt/c/OPS.1.2.3 Information and media exchange.txt

+Table of content

+[toc]

 1 description
 --------------

 ### 1.1 Introduction

-In this module, the secure exchange of information is considered, with the focus on digital and analog media as transport media, but also the exchange of information in personal meetings or via IT networks.
+In this module, the secure exchange of information is considered, with a focus on digital and analog media as transport media, but also the exchange of information in personal meetings or via IT networks.
 Even with a broadband network connection, it may be useful or necessary to transmit data carriers for the exchange of information.
 One reason may be that there is no or no sufficiently trusted connectivity between the affected IT systems.
 Data carriers can be exchanged during personal meetings or via shipping.

 ### 1.2 Objective